Hyperparticle/nodulus/README.md

 ## Credits

 Created, designed, and developed by [Dan Kondratyuk](https://hyperparticle.com/about/).
+Music and sound design provided by [Travis W. Hendrix](http://traviswhendrix.com/) and [Stuart Myers](https://stuartmyers.com/).
 Please give credit to this project if you use it elsewhere.
 Open sourced under the [MIT license](LICENSE.md). :heart: